hftamayo/azuremlproj03/README.md

 From 2010 in El Salvador there are different campaings to report and prevent murders just in women population -which is a great innitiative- but the purpose running this project is to put in the map that salvadoran male have almost thrice possilibites to died in homicides circumstances.

 The column key -sexo- has this categories: 0->male, 1-> female, which resembles it is a classification problem.
-(ANCLA)

 ### 3.3 Access